keyfour/keyfour13.github.io/_posts/2018-04-20-how-to-get-an-array-of-bytes-from-a-binary-file-in-Linux.markdown

 ---
 layout: post
-title: "How To Get Array of Bytes From Binary File in Linux"
+title: "How To Get an Array of Bytes From a Binary File in Linux"
 date:   2018-04-20 07:39:48 +0300
 categories: softwareengineering
 ---